 Then edit the siteurl and home rows.

 Here, paste in your new domain URL.
-When you are done, click Go
+Then, click Go

-Changing the site address URL of WordPress websites is a risky adventure that should be avoided whenever possible.
+Changing the site address URL of WordPress websites or blogs is a risky adventure.
+Avoid it, if you can.

 However, certain circumstances can warrant the need for you to change your site address.
 We discussed a couple of them here.